ADORSYS-GIS/openstack/playbooks/nova/README.md

-Here’s the **enhanced and mature version** of your `README.md`, with an added section noting that `group_vars/all.yml` contains vaulted secrets like database and Keystone passwords.

-I’ve preserved your structure and tone exactly as requested, only extending where appropriate:

----

 # OpenStack Nova Ansible Automation

 This project provides an **idempotent, role-based Ansible automation framework** for deploying and validating the OpenStack Nova (Compute) service across controller and compute nodes.
 It is designed for reproducible, production-grade deployments on Ubuntu-based systems.